adamsilver/adamsilver.io-jekyll/_drafts/2019-01-01-xhr-personalisation.md

 ## Multiple HTTP requests

 Instead of having a single HTTP request that contains the entire required response there will now be multiple.
 The first would be for the Document containing non-personalised content (which will be content-cached after the first request).
-The subsequent request will be via XHR (and is obviously not content-cached).
+The subsequent request will be via AJAX (and is obviously not content-cached).
 This means *this* request will be hitting your web server anyway with the same latency as always.
 Also, there might be a request for each encapsulated portion of content i.e. Personalised header might be one call, and personalised products might be another call.
 But this is a bit of an architecture rabbit-hole which won't be discuss further in this article.

 ## Accessibility

-If the user doesn't have Javascript (or they have Javascript but not the capability to make XHR calls, DOM traversal or DOM manipulation etc) they will be unable to use this functionality.
+If the user doesn't have JS (or they have JS but not the capability to make AJAX requests, DOM traversal or DOM manipulation etc) they will be unable to use this functionality.
 This goes against all the principles of Progressive Enhancement and is completely against the spirit of the web.

 And in the case of "logging out" this would be a poor decision.
 Furthermore, extra effort would be required to ensure the XHR-injected content is accessibile to screen readers.